langchain-ai/langgraph/docs/docs/concepts/index.md

 ## LangGraph Platform

 LangGraph Platform is a commercial solution for deploying agentic applications in production, built on the open-source LangGraph framework.

-It provides four deployment options to fit a range of needs: a free tier, a self-hosted version, a cloud SaaS, and a Bring Your Own Cloud (BYOC) option.
-You can explore these options in detail in the [deployment options guide](./deployment_options.md).
+The LangGraph Platform offers a few different deployment options described in the [deployment options guide](./deployment_options.md).

 !!! tip